|Rewards Rating:||4.4 / 5|

 With a generous introductory bonus, great earning rate and plenty of additional perks, the Hilton Honors American Express Surpass card is a rewarding option for any Hilton loyalist.
-For a modest $95 annual fee, the Surpass card is packed with value.
+For a modest $95 annual fee ($0 introductory annual fee for the first year), the Surpass card is packed with value.

 This is a very lucrative earning rate, but keep in mind that Hilton points don’t stretch quite as far as the average rewards point.

 What are Hilton Honors points worth?